oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 Where DTLS is used, X.509 Certificates sent from the Server can be used by the Client to authenticate the Server.

-MQTT-SN provides an Authentication mechanism as described in [[4.11 Authentication]](#authentication), which can be used to authenticate the Server to the Client.
+MQTT-SN provides an Authentication mechanism as described in [4.11 "Authentication"](#authentication), which can be used to authenticate the Server to the Client.
 Using this requires support for it in both the Client and Server.

 A VPN between Clients and Servers can provide confidence that Clients are connecting to the intended Server.